 android.versionCode distinguish different binaries of your app.
 Make sure to increment these for each build you upload to the App Store or Google Play Store.

-There are other options you might want to add to app.json
+There are other options you can add to app.json

-required.
-For example, some people like to configure their own build number, linking scheme, etc. We recommend you to go through Configuration with app.json/app.config.js
+.
+For example, some developers like to configure their own build number, linking scheme, etc. We recommend you to go through Configuration with app.json/app.config.js

 expo build:android or